tcotav/serverspec_setup_remote/README.md

     Finished in 0.1142 seconds
     7 examples, 0 failures

 We passed all of our tests.
 Ok, let's see what a failure looks like.

+### Let's Fail Spectacularly

+First, lets set up our failure condition.
 Connect to the second vagrant box and shut down the `tomcat` service.

     $ vagrant ssh jdemo-test-1